zio/zio/docs/datatypes/core/zio/error-management.md

 }
 ```

-If we run this effect, the ZIO runtime will print the stack trace that belongs to this defect.
+If we run this effect, ZIO runtime will print the stack trace that belongs to this defect.
 So, here is the output:

 ```scala
 timestamp=2022-02-16T13:02:44.057191215Z level=ERROR thread=#zio-fiber-0 message="Exception in thread "zio-fiber-2" java.lang.ArithmeticException: divide by zero